2022 UEFA European Under-19 Championship squads

+The 2022 UEFA European Under-19 Championship was an international football tournament held in Slovakia from 18 June to 1 July 2022.

 Each national team submitted a squad of 20 players, two of whom had to be goalkeepers.

 Players in boldface have been capped at full international level since the tournament.

 Ages are as of the start of the tournament, 18 June 2022.